QBeukelman/UvA-Recommender-Systems/README.md

 The repository consists of two algotythms based on the K Nearest Neighbors (KNN) approach; along with supporting data preperation and calculations, that solve two common problems with recommender systems:

-1. How to rank relevant content?
+1. Ranking Problem: How to rank relevant content?
-2. How to pridict the rating a user will give to content?
+2. Pridiction Problem: How to pridict the rating a user will give to content?

 ---
 <br />